 Obtain the label associated with the static

 MachineConfigPool CRD for the type of node you want to configure by entering the following command:

-If the label is not present, add a key/value pair:
+If the label is not present, add a key/value pair such as:

 $ oc label machineconfigpool worker custom-kubelet=small-pods

 Create a custom resource (CR) for your configuration change.

 If there is one file system, or if